DanteVela/PHP-Learning-Grounds/README.md

 You can right-click the code and use the following: [PHP Server: Live, Reload, Stop]
 ```

 Congrats!
-You just created your first PHP "Hello World" file and there's so much more you can do with just PHP so experiement to your hearts content!
+You just created your first PHP "Hello World" file and there's so much more you can do with just PHP so experiment to your hearts content!

 ### Initial Configuration